Ketuanan Melayu

+History

+Broader Malay nationalist ideas had already taken root in the 1940s, when Malays mobilised against the Malayan Union imposed by the British and later during the struggle for independence.
+In the 1960s, Malay nationalism was openly challenged by the People's Action Party (PAP) of Singapore, then a state within Malaysia from 1963 to 1965, as well as by the Democratic Action Party (DAP) following Singapore's expulsion.
+However, constitutional provisions linked to Malay nationalism were later made entrenched after the 13 May incident, which followed an election campaign centred on non-Malay rights and ethnic politics.
+This era also marked the further rise of "ultras", who pushed for a Malay supremacist one-party state under UMNO and reinforced the notion that Malays were the definitive people of Malaysia, implying that only an ethnic Malay could be considered a true Malaysian.
+The term Ketuanan Melayu itself only became widely used in the early 2000s.
+For much of its history, organised political resistance to the idea largely came from non-Malay based parties, notably the Malaysian People's Movement Party (Gerakan) and the Democratic Action Party (DAP).
+In the same period, the multiracial People's Justice Party (PKR) rejected Ketuanan Melayu and instead promoted the idea of Ketuanan Rakyat, or the supremacy of the people.

-The riots caused a major change in the government's approach to racial issues, and led to the introduction of an aggressive affirmative action policy strongly favouring the Malays, the New Economic Policy (NEP).
-The National Culture Policy, also introduced in 1970, emphasised an assimilation of the non-Malays into the Malay ethnic group.
-During the 1990s, Prime Minister Mahathir Mohamad toned down this approach, with his Bangsa Malaysia policy emphasising a Malaysian instead of Malay identity for the state.
-However, since the 2010s, politicians particularly from the Malaysian United Indigenous Party (BERSATU) and the Malaysian Islamic Party (PAS) began re-emphasising the phrase, as they deemed such rights as being threatened under a Pakatan Harapan (PH)–led government, and publicly chastised government ministers from the coalition who questioned the concept as being in violation of the supposed social contract.
+The 13 May incident caused a major change in the government's approach to racial issues in successive decades, and led to the introduction of aggressive affirmative action policies strongly favouring the Malays, known as the New Economic Policy (NEP).
+The National Culture Policy, also introduced in 1970, emphasised the assimilation of non-Malay natives (collectively known as the bumiputera) into the Malay ethnic group.
+During the 1990s, Prime Minister Mahathir Mohamad toned down this approach, with his Bangsa Malaysia policy emphasising a Malaysian instead of Malay identity for the state, although preferential treatment towards the Malays was retained.
+Since the 2010s, politicians particularly from the Malaysian United Indigenous Party (BERSATU) and the Malaysian Islamic Party (PAS) began re-emphasising the phrase, as they deemed such rights as being threatened under a Pakatan Harapan (PH)–led government, and publicly chastised government ministers from the coalition who questioned the concept as being in violation of the supposed social contract.
+Although still subscribing to the philosophy, UMNO has taken a less hardline approach since the 2020s, softening ties with former enemies such as DAP and PKR by getting into coalition governments, although some factions continue to advocate for a more aggressive and traditional approach to the concept.